We are going to explore the difference between VTV vs VTI:

 - Expense Ratio 0.03%

 VTV vs VTI Performance

 VTV and VTI have had similar performance returns over the last 10 years, with VTI beating VTV by 0.75% annually.
-This difference can be considered significant, especially when you consider compound interest on those returns.
+This difference can be significant, especially when considering compound interest on those returns.

 Here is how VTV and VTI performance compares: